saeedehsalehi/ArnaDataset/README.md

-## 🧪 Potential Applications

- 🧠 OCR for Persian (Optical Character Recognition)

- 🧾 Document Layout Analysis

- 📊 Table & List Extraction

- 🤖 AI-powered Data Entry

- 📚 Digitization of historical documents

- 🧬 Multilingual NLP pipelines

 ## 📘 Annotation Guidelines

-Full annotation principles, class definitions, and instructions are available in guideline.pdf.
+Full annotation principles, class definitions, and instructions are available in annotation_guidelines.pdf.
 Topics include:

  When to split vs. merge text blocks